 A Cherenkov detector is a particle detector based on detecting Cherenkov radiation (visible light or UV photons).
 In contrast to a scintillation counter, the light production is instantaneous.
 Typical scintillator detectors have a decay time measured in microseconds, while Cherenkov radiation is nearly instantaneous and, with fast pulse processing equipment, can be measured in picoseconds.
 Cherenkov counters are used mainly for particle identification, i.e., to determine particle masses.
 Cherenkov counters contain two main elements:

 - a radiator through which the charged particle passes,

 - a photodetector (e.g., a photomultiplier tube – PMT).

-Cherenkov radiation is commonly produced in dielectric materials through Compton electrons or pair-production electrons and positrons.
-The intensity of light produced by this process is much less than that of luminescence (the basis for scintillation detector operation) requiring more sensitive optical photon detection equipment such as low light photo-multiplier tubes (PMT).
-Cherenkov counters may be classified as either imaging or threshold types, depending on whether they do or do not make use of Cherenkov angle (θ) information.
-In the simple case of a threshold detector the mass-dependent threshold energy allows the discrimination between a lighter particle (which does radiate) and a heavier particle (which does not radiate) of the same energy or momentum.
+Cherenkov radiation is commonly produced through Compton electrons or pair-production electrons and positrons in dielectric materials.
+The intensity of light produced by this process is much less than that of luminescence (the basis for scintillation detector operation), requiring more sensitive optical photon detection equipment such as low light photomultiplier tubes (PMT).
+Cherenkov counters may be classified as either imaging or threshold types, depending on whether they do or do not use Cherenkov angle (θ) information.
+In the simple case of a threshold detector, the mass-dependent threshold energy allows the discrimination between a lighter particle (which does radiate) and a heavier particle (which does not radiate) of the same energy or momentum.
 Imaging counters may be used to track particles as well as identify them.
 Although devices using Cherenkov radiation are often thought of as particle identification (PID) detectors, in practice, they are widely used over a much broader range of applications; including: